insure logo

 Greenville$469

-How much is non-owner auto insurance in Rhode Island’s 10 biggest cities?
+How much is non-owner car insurance in Rhode Island’s 10 biggest cities?

-The largest cities in Rhode Island sometimes have significantly different non-owner insurance rates.
-The non-owner insurance price in Providence is the most expensive at $633.
-Newport East has the cheapest prices among the state’s largest cities at $364.
+The largest cities in Rhode Island have varying non-owner insurance rates.
+The cost of non-owner insurance in Providence is the most expensive at $633, while Melville has the cheapest rates of the largest cities in the state at $364.

 Non-owner auto rates in Rhode Island’s 10 largest cities